apryakhin/legion.stanford.edu/publications.md

 applications at full-scale show how Realm's composable asynchrony and support for heterogeneity benefit the overall Legion system on a variety of modern supercomputers.

+<a name="slaughter_thesis"></a>**Regent: A High-Productivity Programming Language for Implicit Parallelism with Logical Regions** [PDF](/pdfs/slaughter_thesis.pdf)<br/>
+*Elliott Slaughter*<br/>
+August 2017<br/>
+**Abstract:** Modern supercomputers are dominated by distributed-memory machines.
+State of the art high-performance scientific applications targeting these machines are typically written in low-level, explicitly parallel programming models that enable maximal performance but expose the user to programming hazards such as data races and deadlocks.
+Conversely, implicitly parallel models isolate the user from these hazards by providing easy-to-use sequential semantics and place responsibility for parallelism and data movement on the system.
+However, traditional implementations of implicit parallelism suffer from substantial limitations: static, compiler-based implementations restrict the programming model to exclude dynamic features needed for unstructured applications, while dynamic, runtime-based approaches suffer from a sequential bottleneck that limits the scalability of the system.

+We present Regent, a programming language designed to enable a hybrid static and dynamic analysis of implicit parallelism.
+Regent programs are composed of tasks (functions with annotated data usage).
+Program data is stored in regions (hierarchical collections); regions are dynamic, first-class values, but are named statically in the type system to ensure correct usage and analyzability of programs.
+Tasks may execute in parallel when they are mutually independent as determined by the annotated usage (read, write, etc.) of regions passed as task arguments.
+A Regent implementation is responsible for automatically discovering parallelism in a Regent program by analyzing the executed tasks in program order.

+A naive implementation of Regent would suffer from a sequential bottleneck as tasks must be analyzed sequentially at runtime to discover parallelism, limiting scalability.
+We present an optimizing compiler for Regent which transforms implicitly parallel programs into efficient explicitly parallel code.
+By analyzing the region arguments to tasks, the compiler is able to determine the data movement implied by the sequence of task calls, even in the presence of unstructured and data-dependent application behavior.
+The compiler can then replace the implied data movement with explicit communication and synchronization for efficient execution on distributed-memory machines.
+We measure the performance and scalability of several Regent programs on large supercomputers and demonstrate that optimized Regent programs perform comparably to manually optimized explicitly parallel programs.